Daniel J. Frey

 They believed they were in the right.

-This doesn't count the tens of millions of non-believers killed by these true believers during these conflicts who murdered the other under the assumption that there can only be one truth.
+This doesn't count the tens of millions of non-believers killed by these true believers during these conflicts, who murdered the other under the assumption that there can only be one truth.

-We today can see who was on the wrong side and who was on the right side during those conflicts.
+Today, we can see who was on the wrong side and who was on the right side during those conflicts.

 But why didn't the people during those wars see the writing on the wall?